LawrenceDinh/OOPBookstore/README.md

 When the user is finished with any particular dashboard window, they can press the close button to return to the dashboard.

 ##Authors and acknowledgement
 Project Authors: Benjamin Townsend, Kevin Ngo, Luat Dinh, Jinhan Han

-Date: 12/2/2019